-The LHA's calculation of allowable rent burden uses gross income, including excluded income.
+The LHA's calculation of allowable rent burden will use gross income, including excluded income.
 Staff has determined that many times the gross rent is greater than the payment standard for the family and the MAI dictates that they are not eligible for a unit because of a rent burden beyond the 40% cap.
 Allowing the use of excluded income, the 40% rent burden cap would in most cases not be exceeded, and the household would be eligible for the unit.
+The LHA will report the number of households utilizing this activity in the next annual report.